| Journal

 use various visual senses to identify objects underwater such

+as prey and … even photographers.
 On the other hand being underwater is not like being on terraferma

 where, on some days, you can see kilometres into the distance.